jonverg/354LiteratureReview/README.md

 Over the years, CUDA has evolved with support for new hardware architectures, improved libraries (e.g., cuBLAS, cuDNN), and enhanced APIs that allow for more efficient memory management, kernel launches, and inter-thread communication.
 Its integration with higher-level languages, particularly Python, has also grown, enabling Python developers to access CUDA's GPU acceleration capabilities through libraries like PyCUDA, CuPy, and Numba.

+### Timeline and Key Milestones in CUDA Development:

+- **2006**: Release of **CUDA 1.0**, which introduces the ability to program NVIDIA GPUs using C, allowing general-purpose GPU (GPGPU) computing beyond graphics rendering.
+- **2011**: Introduction of **CUDA 4.0** with Unified Virtual Addressing (UVA) and peer-to-peer GPU communication, simplifying memory management and inter-GPU data transfers, critical for large-scale ML and scientific computing.
+- **2014**: Launch of **cuDNN (CUDA Deep Neural Network library)**, optimized for deep learning frameworks.
+This library drastically reduces the time needed to train deep neural networks, reinforcing CUDA’s role in AI and ML.
+- **2018**: Release of **CUDA 10.0** with support for **Tensor Cores** in Volta GPUs, significantly enhancing the efficiency of tensor operations critical to deep learning and LLMs.
+- **2020**: Introduction of **CUDA 11.0**, supporting the Ampere architecture and adding libraries like **cuSPARSELt** for optimized sparse matrix operations, further advancing ML model efficiency.
+- **2023**: Continuous updates improve support for emerging GPU architectures and further enhance libraries, APIs, and developer tools for modern AI workloads, including LLMs.

 ## When is CUDA Best Used?

 One of the most widespread applications of CUDA is in deep learning, particularly for training neural networks.
 Deep learning models, especially large-scale neural networks such as convolutional neural networks (CNNs), recurrent neural networks (RNNs), and transformers (used in large language models, or LLMs), require vast amounts of matrix operations, which are highly computationally intensive.
 CUDA is best used when training deep learning models where there is a need for parallel computation on large datasets.
 By leveraging the parallel processing capabilities of GPUs, CUDA significantly reduces the time required for training deep networks.
 Popular frameworks like TensorFlow, PyTorch, and Keras are built on CUDA-enabled libraries such as cuDNN (CUDA Deep Neural Network library) to accelerate neural network operations.